AyogoHealth/ay-dialog/tests/README.md

 * centering.html
     * Changed arrow functions to `function` notation for IE11
     * Changed backtick strings to quoted strings for IE11
+    * Changed for...of to for loop for IE11

 * dialog.html
     * Added `meta charset=utf-8`
     * Changed arrow functions to `function` notation for IE11
     * Changed backtick strings to quoted strings for IE11
+    * Changed for...of to for loop for IE11
     * Replaced `fit-content` check with regex for Firefox

 * dialog-autofocus-just-once.html